Learn how to find the best personal finance book for you and your family!

 I felt like books were so helpful at that stage but how do you find the right book?
 I think that can be a struggle because there's always a new book coming out.

 I wanted to talk to you first off.
 I saw a video on your channel.
 I think that really spoke to me and I loved was how you first made that connection with personal finance and books and an interesting book.
 Could you get into how that all has happened and what motivated you to get into personal finance?

 And let me, I have it for you here.
-Cause when she retired, I made her send me the bill.
-Oh.
+Cause when she retired, I made her send me the book.
 It's called growing money, a complete investing guide.